NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Staff of Earth.md

 Geometric patterns are etched into the smooth brown and gray surface of a staff of earth, which makes a solid thud whenever tapped against the ground.
-While wielding a staff of earth, you gain a +1 circumstance bonus to your Fortitude saves and DC against effects that [[Actions/Shove|Shove]] you or knock you [[Conditions/Prone|Prone]].
+While wielding a staff of earth, you gain a +1 circumstance bonus to your Fortitude saves and DC against effects that [[Actions/Shove|Shove]] you or knock you [[Prone|Prone]].

 * * *